dat-ecosystem-archive/docs/papers/dat-paper.md

 ## 3.3 Parallel Replication

 Hypercore provides a replication protocol so two peers can communicate over a stateless messaging channel to discover and exchange data.
+Once you have received the register metadata, you can make individual requests for chunks from any peer you are connected to.
+This allows clients to parallelize data requests across the entire pool of peers they have established connections with.

 Messages are encoded using Protocol Buffers.
 The protocol has nine message types:

 #### Open